-Because of all its natural oils, teak is generally considered the most naturally water resistant wood — but it’s not really particularly affordable, sustainable or easy to get your hands on.
+Because of all its natural oils, woods like teak are generally considered the most naturally water resistant wood – but many are not really particularly affordable, sustainable or easy to get your hands on.

-So, if you’re looking to mimic the luxury and opulence of teak (at a fraction of the price), why not choose a wood that goes by the nickname ‘African teak’?
-Iroko is a highly durable, dense wood, resistant to swelling, shrinking, warping and cracking.
+So, if you’re looking to mimic the luxury and opulence of teak at a fraction of the price (and environmental cost), consider a wood that goes by the nickname ‘African teak’ – iroko.
+It's a highly durable, dense wood, resistant to swelling, shrinking, warping and cracking.
 It also finishes well.

 Oak